Woodedcode/Woodedcode/README.md

 - 👋 Hi, I’m @Woodedcode
-- 👀 I’m interested in coding and drinking whisk(e)y and tequila
+- 👀 I’m interested in codingm drinking whisk(e)y and/or tequila
-- 🌱 Full Stack Developer
+- 🌱 Full-Stack Developer
 - 💞️ I’m looking to collaborate on anything to get better at code
 - 📫 How to reach me email me at woodedcode@gmail.com